Free Non-Commercial RenderMan FAQ

 You are welcome to use the specific Pixar's RenderMan logo if your school is teaching RenderMan and to use it with work produced by your school.
 The Pixar Studio (only) logo should not be used under any circumstance.

 Questions about installation and platform compatibility

-22. How many licenses of free Non-Commercial RenderMan can I access?
+24. How many licenses of Non-Commercial RenderMan can I access?

-A single Node-Locked license is provided free of charge for each RenderMan forum user name.
+Up to five Node-Locked licenses are provided free of charge for each RenderMan forum registration.